hroddev/curso-practico-js/README.md

-# Curso práctico de JavaScript
+# Workshops of JavaScript

-...

-## Taller #1: figuras geométricas

-- Primer paso: definir las férmulas
-- Segundo paso: implementar las fórmulas en JavaScript
-- Tercer paso: crear funciones
-- Cuarto paso: integrar JS con HTML
+## Practical courses in Platzi

+***

+### Workshop #1: Geometric figures

+    1. Define the formulas.
+    2. Implement the formulas in JS
+    3. Create a functions
+    4. Integrate the JS into the HTML

-## Taller #2 porcentajes y descuentos
+### Taller #2 porcentajes y descuentos

-- Primer paso: definir formulas
-- Segundo paso: implementar las fórmulas en JS
-- Tercer paso: crear funciones
-- Cuarto paso: integrar JS con HTML
+    1. Define the formulas.
+    2. Implement the formulas in JS
+    3. Create a functions
+    4. Integrate the JS into the HTML

+### Workshop #3 - Average, median and mode

+    1. Define the formulas.
+    2. Implement the formulas in JS
+    3. Create a functions
+    4. Integrate the JS into the HTML